-- 2. Districts Permitted: - a.
+2. Districts Permitted:

+- a.
 For Small Cell Wireless and Eligible Facility requests, an Administrative Review as set forth in Article 4-700 and the County Engineer or Land Use Director. - b.
 For Macro-cell Facility placed on an existing structure that may require accessory structures and meets the height requirements of the district in which it is located, by Site Plan Review, subject to the requirements outlined in Section 4-800 through 4-806 of this Code. - c.
 For Macro-cell facility placed on a new structure or that exceeds the height requirements for the district in which it is located, by Special Review.
 In addition to the general requirements for Special Review, telecommunication facilities shall also be subject to the requirements outlined in Section 4-600 and Section 4-602.D of this Code. - 3.
 Parking Requirements: None - 4.
 Loading Requirements: None - 5.
 Additional Provisions: - a.
 This use is not required to be located on a Building Lot or comply with the minimum lot size requirement for the district in which it is located. - b.
 All Telecommunication facilities shall comply with federal standards for radio frequency standards. - c.
-Applicant must comply with the Boulder County Land Use Department Small Cell Wireless Facility Design Requirements and Guidelines publication available at the Land Use Department. - d.
-For Macro-cell facilities a separate accessory equipment building is allowed as long as it is no more than 10% of the gross floor area of all existing permitted structures on the parcel or 450 square feet, whichever is less. - e.
+Applicant must comply with the Boulder County Land Use Department Small Cell Wireless Facility Design Requirements and Guidelines publication available at the Land Use Department.
+Staff will monitor issues, public comments and concerns with the Design Requirements and Guideline on a yearly basis and if necessary will amend through an adoption process by the Board of County Commissioners. - d.
+Small cell facilities must meet the height requirements of the district in which it is located.
+Upon petition by the applicant, the Land Use Director may allow up to an additional 8 feet above the height limit of the zoning district based upon consideration of the context of the location, technological feasibility, density of other equipment in the area, and visual impacts. - e.
 Any small cell facility in the public right of way that is not used for a period of six months or more shall be deemed to be abandoned.
-The small cell facility owner or applicant shall remove a small cell wireless facility that is considered abandoned and if they fail to remove the abandoned facility the County may remove the small cell facility and charge the costs to the small cell facility owner.
+The small cell facility owner or applicant shall remove a small cell wireless facility that is considered abandoned and if they fail to remove the abandoned facility the County may remove the small cell facility and charge the costs to the small cell facility owner. - f.
+For Macro-cell facilities a separate accessory equipment building is allowed as long as it is no more than 10% of the gross floor area of all existing permitted structures on the parcel or 450 square feet, whichever is less. - g.
+Any approval of a small cell wireless facility is not subject to any appeal process under the Land Use Code. - h.
+For small cell wireless facility applications, property owners within 1,500 feet of the subject property shall be notified.
+Applications for other telecommunications facilities shall be noticed consistent with Article 3-204 or 4-805 as applicable.